 CVWD's adopted boundaries include the District's jurisdictional boundary, sphere, and service area as defined in its contract with the City.
 Lands located within these boundaries generally share common economic and social interdependencies that are distinct from the City.
 Unincorporated lands within CVWD are primarily characterized by agricultural and rural residential uses.
 Lands to the immediate north of CVWD are incorporated and under the land use authority of the City.
 These incorporated lands include moderately dense residential uses in the "Browns Valley" neighborhood of the City.
-The City's adopted growth boundary, the rural urban limit line, does not include any lands located in CVWD's boundaries.
-CVWD's jurisdictional boundary, sphere, and water contract service area are depicted in Figure One on page 14 and summarized below.
+The City's adopted growth boundary, the rural urban limit line, does not include any lands located in CVWD's

-1 The water supply contract between CVWD and the City is included as Appendix A.
+&lt;sup>1 The Water Supply Contract between CVWD and the City as amended is included as Appendix A.

-2 CVWD applied a surcharge on water sales between 1987 and 1998.
+&lt;sup>2 CVWD applied a surcharge on water sales between 1987 and 1998.
 The District ended this practice following a recommendation by an outside consultant that it amend its rate schedule to be identical to the rate charged by the City to its inside-city customers.
 The consultant's recommendation was prompted by a Napa County Grand Jury report highlighting the discrepancy between the two agencies' water rates.
-As part of the contract amendments in 2017, the water rate will increase effective January 1, 2018 to be identical to the rate charged by the City to outside-city customers.
+As part of the contract amendments in 2017, the water rate will increase effective January 1, 2018, to be identical to the rate charged by the City to outside-city customers.